 The sawmill is from the beginning of the century too.
 People in the area still use it to get lumber.

-Other buildings were brought from other camps and bought to the site.
-For example, they have a dentist office (in reality a small shack).
+Other buildings were brought from other camps and bought for the site.
+For example, they have a dentist’s office (in reality a small shack).
 The chair and equipment can be seen inside.
-I still have nightmares thinking about the anesthesia free procedures performed with the knives seen in the photo below (look at the right side).
+I still have nightmares thinking about the anesthesia-free procedures performed with the knives seen in the photo below (look at the right side).

 You are able to peek inside the shoe repair shop and the jail.

-It was interesting to take a look inside the school house.
-Desks, toys, a map in the wall and kid’s paper projects are inside.
+It was interesting to take a look inside the schoolhouse.
+Desks, toys, a map on the wall, and kid’s paper projects are inside.

 Of course, the huge machinery used to run the mine is there.
 If I am not mistaken, it is possible to walk inside the mine too.
 I guess I didn’t feel like taking advantage of that feature (maybe because of sanity reasons).